Anurag-30/jenkins/vars/README.md

 ## Shared Libraries

-As we started writing the Jenkinsfile
+As we started writing the Jenkinsfile it got bigger and bigger